 There is a two step way to get something configured in Nexus.
 First upload the script and afterwards run it.
 This can either been done using curl manually on command line or you can use the provision.sh script in example scripting setup which is much more convenient.

-The above example project contains basic examples for different types of setup tasks to do.
-So the easiest way to start is by cloning the repository and change it based on your own requirements.
+The above example project contains basic examples for different types of setup tasks.
+So the easiest way to start is by cloning the repository and changing it based on your own requirements.
 I started with creating a separate repository for keeping my scripts and changes.
-By the way you should use an IDE to write the groovy scripts (IDEA IntelliJ for example).
-This makes implementing scripts easier, cause you get code completion etc.
+By the way, you should use an IDE to write the groovy scripts (IDEA IntelliJ for example).
+This makes implementing scripts easier, because you get code completion etc.

 So now let's start with a real example.
 A script which will create a repository (I have chosen to create a Maven repository) could look like this:

 This will create a Maven repository named test-maven-repository which is configured as a release repository.
-That means you are not allowed to upload an artifact a second time which is the default for release repositories (VersionPolicy.RELEASE) in Maven.
-That’s valid for repository managers, too.
-Furthermore it will use the BlobStoreManager.DEFAULT_BLOBSTORE_NAME (default).
+That means you are not allowed to upload an artifact a second time, which is the default for release repositories (VersionPolicy.RELEASE) in Maven.
+That’s valid for repository managers.
+Furthermore, it will use the BlobStoreManager.DEFAULT_BLOBSTORE_NAME (default).
 The true represents the value for the strictContentTypeValidation parameter.

 Wait a minute?
 Running over and over again?
 Manually checking?
 Wasn't that the subject at the beginning of this article?
 Make it reproducible?

 So there is a better way to do.
 Just simply write tests for those things.
-This means just pick up a testing framework which supports a kind of web testing.
-I have decided to use Cypress which was easy to setup (unfortunately I had to register via Github.
-Why?) and with some kind of searching for JQuery issues I had, it took me about two or three hours to have a very good starting point.
+This means pick up a testing framework that supports a kind of web testing.
+I have decided to use Cypress which was easy to setup (unfortunately I had to register via GitHub.
+Why?) and with some sort of searching for JQuery issues I had, it took me about two or three hours to have a good starting point.

-So let’s take a look how such a script looks like:
+So let's look at how such a script looks:

-I have to admit there had been some challenges to get things working, cause it seemed to me that the informations on the result pages of Nexus aren’t intended for testing, cause they contain generated numbers etc. and unfortunately no unique identifiers for particular parts of the output.
-For example an id for a list of repositories.
+I have to admit there had been some challenges to get things working, because it seemed the information on the result pages of Nexus isn't intended for testing, because they contain generated numbers etc., and unfortunately no unique identifiers for particular parts of the output.
+For example, an id for a list of repositories.
 That made the writing of the testing a bit hard and verbose.
-For example the following snippet is to extract the information for a single line from the list of repositories:
+For example, the following snippet is to extract the information for a single line from the list of repositories:

 So improving the output in a way to add better unique id's in a more human oriented way would make it much easier to get things done based on the idea of infrastructure as code.

-In the end the provisioning API seemed to be not completed yet.
-So for example a configuration for LDAP is a lot more complex than I thought.
-But may be I have missed something.
-The current implementation (as far as it goes) is very simple to use and makes it easy to write such setup scripts which is a great thing.
+In the end, the provisioning API seemed not yet completed.
+So for example, a configuration for LDAP is much more complex than I thought.
+But maybe I have missed something.
+The current implementation (as far as it goes) is very simple to use and makes it easy to write such setup scripts, which is a great thing.

 About Karl-Heinz Marbaise